Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The captain's boat and the 1st mate's boat remained nearby to see if she would stay afloat.
 The British corvette HMS Marigold came over to pick them up at 02:15, but captain Pedersen informed the commander that he preferred to wait until he knew for sure that she could not be saved.
 15 minutes later the corvette announced that Slemdal had sunk and the crew in the 2 boats were quickly taken aboard as there was a U-boat nearby, giving them no time to bring the luggage from the lifeboat, so that the captain's bag containing all the ship's papers was lost.
 According to Captain Pedersen's report the corvette attacked the U-boat about 5 minutes after they had embarked.

-The captain's report gives the position for the sinking of Slemdal as 43 28N 17 35W, while Rohwer gives position 43 18N 17 38W.
+The captain's report gives the position for the sinking of Slemdal as 43 28N 17 35W, while J. Rohwer gives position 43 18N 17 38W.

 The captain and 6 crew were landed in Liverpool on June 20-1942, and that same day the 2nd mate and 29 crew were also landed.

 Arnold Hague's "Convoy Rescue Ships 1940-1945", states that 17 of Slemdal's 37 survivors were picked up by the British rescue ship Copeland.
 This ship also rescued 27 survivors from Pelayo (crew of 46) and later 41 of the 43 survivors from City of Oxford which was sunk in U-552's 2nd attack (as was S/S Thurso).
 A. Hague says the 2 attacks came three and a half hours apart.
 Topp also torpedoed and sank the British S/S Etrib.
+Please see my page about Convoy HG 84 for more info.

-The maritime inquiry was held in Glasgow on June 25-1942 with the captain, the 3rd mate, the 2nd engineer, Able Seaman Gundersen and Ordinary Seaman Kristoffersen appearing.
+The inquiry was held in Glasgow on June 25-1942 with the captain, the 3rd mate, the 2nd engineer, Able Seaman Gundersen and Ordinary Seaman Kristoffersen appearing.
 The 2nd engineer stated that the Polish 3rd engineer, who had been in the engine room at the time of attack, was interned by British authorities upon landing.

 Crew List - No casualties: